Beau Flynn: Career

+they produced for Netflix.
+FlynnPictureCo's latest release was in 2022 DC Comics / WB / NewLine "Black Adam" starring Dwayne Johnson, Pierce Brosnan, Quintessa Swindell and Noah Centineo.

 Future projects

-FPC's future projects include: an adaptation of DC Comic's Black Adam, which will star Johnson, An Incident at Fort Bragg, a supernatural thriller based on a true story, Stillwater, an original sci-fi thriller, The 37th Parallel, and Seven Wonders, both based on Ben Mezrich novels; Road to Oz, a biography of L. Frank Baum, the author of The Wonderful Wizard of Oz.
+FPC's future projects include: a live action adaptation of the Disney animated smash film Moana starring Dwayne Johnson as Maui, a high-concept time travel action movie Undo scripted by Will Simmons and directed by Henry Joost and Rel Schulman, An Incident at Fort Bragg, a supernatural thriller based on a true story, Stillwater, an original sci-fi thriller, The 37th Parallel, Seven Wonders, both based on Ben Mezrich novels; Road to Oz, a biography of L. Frank Baum, the author of The Wonderful Wizard of Oz, and a live action animated film based on Hello Kitty directed by Leo Matsuda.